andrewwells991/mds_thesis/README.md

 The figure, Spectral band value distributions, below demonstrates the average band values for pixels which are part of buildings and not part of buildings.
 As shown, the blue (B2), green (B3), red (B4) and short-wave infrared 1 (B12) values are all on average higher for pixels that are part of buildings as opposed to those not part of buildings.
 The near infrared (B8) and short-wave infrared 1 (B11) are on average the same for the different pixel categorizations.
 The following figure also shows the distribution of band values for pixels labelled building and non-building.
 The code for exploring the data can be found in the sript: **9_data_exploration.ipynb**.

 Average spectral band values by building label

 <img width="500" alt="image" src=https://user-images.githubusercontent.com/78730842/235947160-1d0e6962-bb0c-4517-8b7c-08f9722e6c0b.png>

 Spectral band value distributions

 <img width="500" alt="image" src=https://user-images.githubusercontent.com/78730842/236177904-d8ffff05-0754-408c-935e-4e8f6f79b729.png>

+Pixel band value distributions, darker shade for building  = 1, lighter shade for building = 0.
+The plots show that the distribution of values for each spectral band is relatively normally distributed.
+There is considerable overlap between the distribution of band values for pixels labelled building = 1 and building = 0, especially for B8 (NIR) and B11 (SWIR 1).
+But the values are higher for building = 1 for B2 (blue), B3 (green), B4 (red) and B12 (SWIR 2).

 # Machine learning